broadinstitute/cromwell-tools/README.md

 In Python, you can then do:
 ```
-from cromwell_tools import cromwell_tools
+import cromwell_tools.api as cwt
-cromwell_tools.start_workflow(*args)
+cwt.run(*args)
 ```
 assuming args is a list of arguments needed

-This package also installs a command line interface, which is used as follows:
+This package also installs a command line interface that mirrors the API and is used as follows:
 ```
 $> cromwell-tools -h
 usage: cromwell-tools [-h] {run,wait,status} ...